Pfeiffer Big Sur State Park

-History
+Early history

 Native Americans

 The Esselen people were the first known residents of the Big Sur area.
 They lived in the area from about Point Sur south to Big Creek, and inland including the upper tributaries of the Carmel River and Arroyo Seco watersheds.
 Archaeological evidence shows that the Esselen lived in Big Sur as early as 3500 BC, leading a nomadic, hunter-gatherer existence.
 The aboriginal people inhabited fixed village locations, and followed food sources seasonally, living near the coast in winter to harvest rich stocks of otter, mussels, abalone, and other sea life.
 In the summer and fall, they traveled inland to gather acorns and hunt deer.

 The native people hollowed mortar holes into large exposed rocks or boulders which they used to grind the acorns into flour.
 These can be found throughout the region.
-Arrows were of made of cane and pointed with hardwood foreshafts.
+Arrows were made of cane and pointed with hardwood foreshafts.
 The tribes also used controlled burning techniques to increase tree growth and food production.
 Based on baptism records in the Spanish mission system and population density, their population has been estimated to have been from 1,185-1,285.
 Their population was limited in part due to inaccessible nature of the Santa Lucia Mountains.
 They were and are one of the least numerous indigenous people in California.
 By about 1822, much of the California Indian population in proximity to the missions had been forced into the mission system.